 Plainfield fought the good fight in their extra-innings match against Mooresville on Wednesday but wound up with a less-than-desirable result.
-They fell 10-5 to the Pioneers.
-The pitching woes were uncharacteristic for the Quakers, who until this contest were averaging 3.41 runs allowed.
+They took a 10-5 hit to the loss column at the hands of the Pioneers.
+The pitching woes were uncharacteristic for the Quakers, who until this game were averaging 3.52 runs allowed.

 Luke Warriner was a force to be reckoned with on the mound despite the final result: he pitched five innings while giving up just two earned (and one unearned) runs off three hits.
-He has been consistent: he hasn't tossed less than five strikeouts in five consecutive appearances.
+That's the fewest hits he has allowed over his last four contests.

 Gavin Lykins